 What a week.
 The first thing I did when arriving home (oops I mean the hotel), was lay flat on my bed for a solid twenty minutes doing nothing.
 Nothing, it felt energizing to do absolutely nothing.
 Four hotels in five nights, in three different cities.
-The trip really pushed me to be flexible, adaptable and do develop my ‘go with the flow’ attribute which I at times, greatly lack.
+The trip really pushed me to be flexible, adaptable and to develop my ‘go with the flow’ attribute which I, at times, greatly lack.

 Something I had noticed greatly on my trip, was how home became the ‘Executive Enclave Hotel’.
 Home became a place we were comfortable with, a place with routine.
 Home gained a new definition for me.
 It shocked me just how ‘home’ was formerly known to me, as a place with three dogs, three siblings, mom and dad.
 A place that constantly smelled of incense and that I grew up in, was replaced in my mind with a cramped hotel room.
 Home doesn’t have to be the place your siblings live in, or the place you grew up in.
 Home can simply be a hotel room, a place where you know where everything is, and a place that when you are forced to be flexible and adapt to sudden change, you long to return to.
 A big lifelong takeaway from being a nomad for the week, was that home can be anywhere you want it to be.
 An important lesson learnt for my many TGS travels still to come.